Green Lung: History

-Green Lung began by playing to small audiences in local London pubs, building a following in part due to activity on Instagram From here, the band's first signing was with German independent label Kosmic Artifactz, with whom they released their first EP, Free the Witch in 2018, and then their first LP Woodland Rites in March 2019.
+Green Lung began by playing to small audiences in local London pubs.
+From here, the band's first signing was with German independent label Kosmic Artifactz, with whom they released their first EP, Free the Witch in 2018, and then their first LP Woodland Rites in March 2019.
 This latter release saw significant critical acclaim within the relevant specialist press, with Rich Webb of Distorted Sound magazine describing it as "simply incredible" and Dave Knowles of Metal Temple calling it an "instant classic".

 They then signed with Finnish doom metal specialist label Svart Records in 2020.
 Vocalist Tom Templar said at interview that the band chose Svart over an unidentified larger label, calling them the "last bastion of music industry good".
 In 2021 the band played at Bloodstock festival, before releasing the album Black Harvest in October of that year.
 This release again received positive reviews, this time from larger publications including Kerrang!.

 The band signed with Nuclear Blast Records in July 2022, before playing a set at Damnation Festival in November, again to positive coverage including from Kerrang!

 They supported Clutch in an international tour in late 2022.

 In November 2023, they released their third studio album, This Heathen Land.
+The album went to #1 in both the British Rock & Metal and Independent Album Breakers charts.
+It received significant critical acclaim, including a rare full 5Ks in Kerrang! magazine as well as being named one of the top 10 best records of the year by Loudersound.
+In 2026 it was named as one of the best albums of the decade by Metal Hammer magazine.

+Following the album the band went on to tour Europe and the UK, including a sold out show at the O2 Kentish Town Forum.

+In 2024 the band embarked on their debut tour of the USA, supported by Castle Rat on a 3 week run of the East Coast.

+Following a run of main stage appearances including Bloodstock, Brutal Assault, Rockharz and Mystic they have been announced as the headliners of the 2026 edition of Desertfest.

+In January 2026, Green Lung confirmed on their Instagram page that they had finished recording their latest album at Rockfield Studios near Monmouth, to be released in 2026.